Gemilang-dev/OS-Project-IBU/Second_Project/report.md

 ### Interpretation:

-* In '/proc/<PID>/maps', you can see that the anonymous memory was still allocated after writing.
+* In `/proc/pid/maps`, you can see that the anonymous memory was still allocated after writing.
-* *It has been confirmed by the increase in RSS that physical memory was allocated only after access occurred.
+* It has been confirmed by the increase in RSS that physical memory was allocated only after access occurred.
 Physical memory was allocated immediately upon access, as confirmed by the increase in RSS.
 * Lazy memory allocation and the triggering of a page fault on first write are compatible with this.
 Lazy memory allocation and the triggering of a page fault on first write are compatible with this.

 ## Task 2.4 – Explain Observations